Delila Olsson

 7. Don’t be afraid to say no – clear boundaries are necessary

-And give thanks every day, at least twice.
+And remember to give thanks every day, at least twice.